geeksblabla/geeksblabla.com/blablas/ep3/index.md

 0:38 - What is "Forking"?

-0:43 - What is the difference between "Chain Forking" and "Forking"?
+0:43 - What is the difference between "Soft fork" and "Hard fork"?

 0:46 - Is there a precise time for the Ethereum fork?